alexandrainst/danlp/docs/spacy.md

 The spaCy framework provides an easy command line tool for training an existing model, for example by adding a text classifier.
 This short example shows how to do so using your own annotated data.
 It is also possible to use any static embedding provided in the DaNLP wrapper.

 As an example we will use a small dataset for sentiment classification on twitter.
 The dataset is under development and will be added in the DaNLP package when ready, and the spacy model will be updated with the classification model as well.
+A first verison of  a spacy model with a sentiment classifier can be load with the danlp wrapper, read more about it in the sentiment analysis [docs](https://github.com/alexandrainst/danlp/blob/master/docs/models/sentiment_analysis.md).

  **The first thing is to convert the annotated data into a data format readable by spaCy**